Raheem Sterling's England exile: Will Gareth Southgate keep Chelsea forward in the cold ahead of Euro 2024?

 Follow the announcement live on the Sky Sports website and app.

-It was the Chelsea winger who opted out of the squad in June, because he didn't feel fully fit.
+It was the Chelsea winger who opted out of the squad in June, because he did not feel fully fit.
 He's been overlooked by England ever since.

 I asked Southgate about Sterling's international future directly in September.
-The England boss neatly side-stepped the crux of the question, saying he'd spoken to the player.
-Sterling wasn't happy with the decision to leave him out, but he respected it.
+The England boss neatly side-stepped the crux of the question, saying he had spoken to the player.
+Sterling was not happy with the decision to leave him out, but he respected it.

-Southgate went on to say he didn't want to change the attacking players he'd selected in June, with so few Premier League matches having been played in between.
+Southgate went on to say he did not want to change the attacking players he'd selected in June, with so few Premier League matches having been played in between.

-But Sterling wasn't included in the October squad, either.
+But Sterling was not included in the October squad, either.
 Despite regular appearances (four) for Chelsea in that month.
 And a goal and an assist.

 Sterling's omission has been all the more marked when you consider Southgate's loyalty to three other England mainstays - Harry Maguire, Jordan Henderson and Kalvin Phillips.
 All three have been repeatedly selected for their country, despite their lack of game-time for their clubs (or in Henderson's case, his switch to the questionable quality of the Saudi Pro League).

-Both Sterling and Southgate have rubbished any suggestion that their relationship has been strained since the Chelsea man left the World Cup camp in Qatar after a break-in at the family's Surrey home.
+Both Sterling and Southgate have rubbished any suggestion their relationship has been strained since the Chelsea player left the World Cup camp in Qatar after a break-in at the family's Surrey home.

 But it's clear that was the turning point in Sterling's England involvement.